 The work of Holzer Kobler Architekturen focuses on programmatic innovation, aesthetic identity and the characteristics of context in their handling of architecture and space.
 The concept of Architekturen (architectures) can therefore be understood as an opening and extension of spaces for thinking as well as various other activities in architecture.
-The studio engages in all matters regarding artistic integrity, cultural and social values as well as sustainable developments within constantly changing demands regarding habitational and working environments.
+Artistic integrity, cultural and social values as well as sustainable developments within constantly changing demands regarding habitational and working environments are fundamental to all projects, from masterplanning to detail design.
 Instead of an easily recognizable form of articulation, the distinguishing feature of every project is its distinctiveness.
 The result is a trove of novel ideas reflected in the large number of unique creations.